Susie Bates Counselling

 info@susiebatescounselling.co.uk

-Psychotherapeutic counsellor and neurodivergent ADHD specialist
+Psychotherapeutic counselling with neurodivergent ADHD therapist

 You might recognise some of this.